Connect with us

 3) Prevacus offered Bryant shares for his help while he was still in office.
 The governor told the company’s owner he could not accept an incentives package until the day after he left office.
 Bryant appeared prepared to take the stock, but he abruptly ended his relationship with the company after the auditor made high-profile arrests in the welfare scandal.

-4) Prevacus owner Jake Vanlandingham and Favre, who was a top investor in the company, saw Bryant as their ticket to receiving funding for the private venture.
+4) Prevacus owner Jake Vanlandingham and Favre, who was a top investor in the company, saw Bryant as their ticket to receiving government funding for the private venture.
 Vanlandingham and Favre went to great lengths for several months to keep Bryant in the loop and in their corner.
 As the two became desperate for more funding, they strategized how to leverage the governor’s influence over the Mississippi Department of Human Services, the state’s welfare agency.

 6) Bryant says he did not read his texts carefully enough to understand that Prevacus was working with and receiving taxpayer funds from the agency subcontractor – even though Favre and Vanlandingham told him by text on three separate occasions.